Azure-Samples/AI_Toolkit_Samples/Workshops/PetPlanner/Modules/01-choose-model.md

 ## ✅ Checkpoint

-You should now have a model recommendation for your agent and a deployed Azure AI Foundry version of the model.
+You should now have a model recommendation for your agent and a deployed Microsoft Foundry version of the model.

 ## 🐾 Next Step